-One well studied ITGB3 genetic variant is known as PIA1/A2.
+One well-studied ITGB3 genetic variant is known as PIA1/A2.
 Studies show that people who carry the A2 variant have faster clotting times.
-It is also linked to an increased risk of heart attacks and deep vein thrombosis (blood clots).[ref][ref][ref][ref]
+It also has links to an increased risk of heart attacks and deep vein thrombosis (blood clots).[ref][ref][ref][ref]

 Check your genetic data for rs5918 (23andMe v4, v5; AncestryDNA):